javiertoledo/provincias/README.md

 # Provincias

 Stop storing spanish provinces in a static table in your database.
-Use this gem with its class Provincia and reclaim a few bytes of your storage quota.
+Use this gem and reclaim a few bytes of your storage quota.

 ## Thanks